1. Basic idea and general objectives

 The following universities and institutes have agreed to participate in the programme

-- Friedrich-Alexander-Universität Erlangen-Nürnberg: Prof. Dr. Stefan Schierholz, Prof. Dr. Thomas Herbst, Prof. Dr. Peter O. Müller
+- Friedrich-Alexander-Universität Erlangen-Nürnberg: Prof. Dr. Stefan Schierholz, Prof. Dr. Thomas Herbst, Prof. Dr. Stefan Evert, Dr. Michael Klotz

-- Université de Lorraine: Prof. Dr. Eva Buchi, Prof. Dr. Alain Polguere
+- Université de Lorraine, Nancy: Prof. Dr. Éva Buchi, Prof. Dr. Alain Polguère, Prof. Dr. Alex Boulton

-- Universidade Santiago de Compostela: Prof. Dr. Maria José Domínguez-Vázquez
+- Universidade de Santiago de Compostela: Prof. Dr. Maria José Domínguez-Vázquez, Prof. Dr. María Dolores Sánchez Palomino, Prof. Dr. Carlos Valcárcel Riveiro

 - Institut für Deutsche Sprache: Prof. Dr. Stefan Engelberg, Dr. Annette Klosa